 If you don’t speak Japanese you won’t have problems getting by eating out in Japan even though English isn’t widely spoken in the food and hospitality industry.
 What you will find to help you is that many restaurants will offer you an English menu, a picture menu or a display window with replicas of the dishes on offer.

-With these tools it makes ordering easy.
+These tools make ordering easy.
 Simply point out the dish you want and say “kore wo kudasai” which basically means “I’d like this, please”, it’s a very handy phrase when travelling in Japan.
 If there’s a display window outside someone recently suggested to me snapping a photo of what you want and using that when ordering.

-In Japan you may already be aware that cash is king.
-While credit cards are becoming more widely accepted, especially in Tokyo in the lead up to the Olympic games you will still find many places especially casual restaurants, traditional places and out of the main cities may not accept credit card so make sure you ask when you book or have cash on hand.
+In Japan, you may already be aware that cash is king.
+While credit cards became more widely accepted during the preparation for hosting the Olympic games, you will still find many places especially casual restaurants, traditional places and out of the main cities may not accept credit cards so make sure you ask when you book or have cash on hand.

-Most of all enjoy eating in Japan with all it’s nuances and unique opportunities.
+Most of all enjoy eating in Japan with all its nuances and unique opportunities.
 We’ve found many dishes over the years that we were slightly dubious about initially but thoroughly enjoyed and have gone on to order many times.
 There are so many more dishes we could include here and will no doubt continue to add to it when others come to mind but we’ve tried to include something here for most preferences and family members of all ages.
-Please add your own suggestions and favourites for first time visitors in the comments below.
+Please add your suggestions and favourites for first-time visitors in the comments below.

 If you found this article useful please consider saving it to Pinterest.
 It makes it easy for you to find it again, it helps us, and it helps other travellers to find the information they are looking for.